openhab/openhab-alexa/USAGE.md

     * Items that represent a target set point for a thermostat, value may be in Celsius or Fahrenheit depending on how the item is configured (e.g., scale=Fahrenheit).
 If omitted, the scale will be determined based on: (1) unit of measurement unit if Number:Temperature item type; (2) your openHAB server regional measurement system or region settings (US=Fahrenheit; SI=Celsius); (3) defaults to Celsius.
     * Supported item type:
       * Number(:Temperature)
-    * Default category: THERMOSTAT
-    * Supports additional properties:
+    * Supported metadata parameters:
       * scale=`<scale>`
         * Celsius
         * Fahrenheit
         * Kelvin
+    * Default category: THERMOSTAT
   * `ThermostatController.upperSetpoint`
     * Items that represent a upper or HEAT set point for a thermostat, value may be in Celsius or Fahrenheit depending on how the item is configured (e.g., scale=Fahrenheit).
 If omitted, the scale will be determined based on: (1) unit of measurement unit if Number:Temperature item type; (2) your openHAB server regional measurement system or region settings (US=Fahrenheit; SI=Celsius); (3) defaults to Celsius.
     * Supported item type:
       * Number(:Temperature)
-    * Default category: THERMOSTAT
-    * Supports additional properties:
+    * Supported metadata parameters:
       * scale=`<scale>`
         * Celsius
         * Fahrenheit
         * Kelvin
       * comfortRange=`<number>`
         * When dual setpoints (upper, lower) are used this is the amount over the requested temperature when requesting Alexa to set or adjust the current temperature.
 Defaults to comfortRange=1 if using Fahrenheit and comfortRange=.5 if using Celsius.
 Ignored if a targetSetpoint is included in the thermostat group.
+    * Default category: THERMOSTAT
   * `ThermostatController.lowerSetpoint`
     * Items that represent a lower or COOL set point for a thermostat, value may be in Celsius or Fahrenheit depending on how the item is configured (e.g., scale=Fahrenheit).
 If omitted, the scale will be determined based on: (1) unit of measurement unit if Number:Temperature item type; (2) your openHAB server regional measurement system or region settings (US=Fahrenheit; SI=Celsius); (3) defaults to Celsius.
     * Supported item type:
       * Number(:Temperature)
-    * Default category: THERMOSTAT
-    * Supports additional properties:
+    * Supported metadata parameters:
       * scale=`<scale>`
         * Celsius
         * Fahrenheit
         * Kelvin
       * comfortRange=`<number>`
         * When dual setpoints (upper,lower) are used this is the amount under the requested temperature when requesting Alexa to set or adjust the current temperature.
 Defaults to comfortRange=1 if using Fahrenheit and comfortRange=.5 if using Celsius.
 Ignored if a targetSetpoint is included in the thermostat group.
+    * Default category: THERMOSTAT
   * `ThermostatController.thermostatMode`
     * Items that represent the mode for a thermostat, default string values are "OFF=off,HEAT=heat,COOL=cool,ECO=eco,AUTO=auto", but these can be mapped to other values in the metadata.
 The mapping can be, in order of precedence, user-defined (AUTO=3,...) or preset-based related to the thermostat binding used (binding=`<value>`).
 For the binding parameter, it will be automatically determined if the associated item is using a 2.x addon (via channel metadata).
 If neither of these settings are provided, for thermostats that only support a subset of the standard modes, a comma delimited list of the Alexa supported modes should be set using the supportedModes parameter, otherwise, the supported list will be compiled based of the default mapping.
     * Supported item type:
       * Number
       * String
       * Switch (Heating only)
-    * Default category: THERMOSTAT
-    * Supports additional optional properties:
+    * Supported metadata parameters:
       * OFF=`<state>`
       * HEAT=`<state>`
       * COOL=`<state>`